Azure/Enterprise-Scale/docs/enterprise-scale-iab/setup-git-cicd.md

     > **NOTE:**
     >If you prefer, execute the discovery process via Bash or PowerShell as described on this [article](../Deploy/discover-environment.md).

-    Open a terminal window in Visual Studio Code, or another shell of your preference, and execute the following command.
-Ensure that the GitHub Cli is installed, the instructions can be found [here](../Deploy/getting-started.md):
+    Open a terminal window in Visual Studio Code, or another shell of your preference, and execute the following command:

     ```bash
     gh api -X POST repos/<Your GitHub ID>/<Your Repo Name>/dispatches --field event_type="GitHub CLI"